daved01/cocoTraffic/README.md

 05 - Add remaing traffic light images from COCO

 06 - Merge 05 into rest

+## Relabel the traffic light annotations
+To rename COCO formatted annotations you can use the tool `dataLabeller.py`.
+It goes through all traffic lights (COCO class 10) and allows you to change them.

+To integrate LISATrafficLight data, use the adapted tool `dataLabellerLISA.py`.
+It also allows you to delete annotations.
+It is meant to be used in combination with the COCO pre-label tool which produces false positives to assure a high recall.

 ## Extend the COCO dataset